yfancc20/Pay2go-eInvoice/README.md

         Yfancc20\Pay2goInvoice\Pay2goInvoiceServiceProvider::class,
 ```

-3. Publish the config file.
+After adding the ServiceProvider, publish the config file.
-In your bash of the workspace:
 ```
 php artisan vendor:publish
 ```

-Or you can just copy it manually.
-Switch to your project's folder, then
+(b) Because the proivder is only for publishing the config, you can also copy it manually without adding the provider.
 ```
 cp vendor/yfancc20/pay2go-einvoice/config/pay2goinv.php config/pay2goinv.php
 ```

-Remember that the filename `pay2goinv.php` shouldn't be changed!
+*Remember that the filename `pay2goinv.php` should not be changed!*

 ## Usage
 ### 引用、初始化類別：